PAULA WISEMAN

 For every new beginning God lays before us, He also equips us and ensures we have the necessary resources to do it (John 15:!6).
 These resources are not only physical, but emotional, mental, and spiritual.
 But let’s be honest, we don’t always ask for them.
 Let’s be like Nehemiah and discern when we need help and humbly ask for it.

-Filed Under: Thursday Theology Tagged With: John, Nehemiah, New Beginnings with Nehemiah series
+Filed Under: Thursday in the Word Tagged With: John, Nehemiah, New Beginnings with Nehemiah series

 New Beginnings With Nehemiah: Facing Opposition